 There are several key things to consider when building a storage system.
-We decided to cover the most important and shine some light on the inner workings of a good storage systems.
-The first case we’ll cover is on storage sizing and IOPS density per GB.
+We decided to cover the most important and shine some light on the inner workings of a good storage system.
+The first case we’ll cover is on storage sizing and storage IOPS density per GB.

 Many companies go out to buy a storage solution without understanding their needs or their use case well enough.
 Here is an example from the recent days: